Runbook: Sigrid On-Premise Installation

 - softwareimprovementgroup/sigrid-multi-importer

-and the following public images:
+Additionally, the following public images are required:

 - nginxinc/nginx-unprivileged